What is The Alliance for Water Stewardship (AWS)?

 What are some factors auditors require from a factory in order to meet the AWS standard?

-The AWS Standard assesses a site across four key areas:
+The AWS Standard assesses a site across five key areas:

 - Good Water Governance: the effective and responsible management of water resources